Chapter 18: Respiratory Protection

 When selecting respirators for IDLH atmospheres:

-A full face-piece pressure demand Self-contained breathing apparatus (SCBA) certified by NIOSH for a minimum service life of thirty minutes, or
+- A full face-piece pressure demand Self-contained breathing apparatus (SCBA) certified by NIOSH for a minimum service life of thirty minutes

-- Provide respirators NIOSH-certified for escape from the atmosphere in which they will be used when they are used only for escape from IDLH atmospheres.
+- Provide respirators that are NIOSH-certified for escape from the atmosphere in which they will be used when they are used only for escape from IDLH atmospheres.

 - Consider all oxygen-deficient atmospheres to be IDLH.